Starlitecoding/Kobalt-/README.md

 # Kobalt

+### About
+The app was developed as EndTerm project by Akhmetov S., Omarov A. Ilyas O.
 ### Technical details

 The app is based on the ReactJS JavaScript framework and TDLib (Telegram Database library) compiled to WebAssembly.